 It’s not bad for a business owner to care about their family, clients, team and do what excites them the most.
 It's not bad for a business owner to be passionate about the service they provide and focus on that over how to grow said service and company.
 I am so entitled to even be able to have a business of my own to begin with.

 What we are led to believe holds many back in business, or why so many fail is this: I'm too involved and the company is too dependent on me.
-Or, some people want to work with me and I want to work with some of them.
+Or, it is equally your choice and my choice if we want to work together.
+There's no obligation.
 What's wrong with that?
-The passion to serve all customers above and beyond and within my comfort zone is definitely limiting my growth potential.

 All revenue is not good revenue, although sure I would love more to take things to the next level.
 As a former career burnout turned confident again, growing a business is not everything to me or the key to feeling successful.
+It's all about the journey and enjoying it.
 There's been no unhappy customer, power struggle, fallout or time wasted here.
 New agreements and customers are very carefully considered and that often goes both ways.

 Maintaining the quality that makes every customer feel satisfied and like my only one is a top priority.
 I want to feel good about who I'm working with and what I'm working on.
 Maintaining my sense of creativity, work-life balance and happiness is a priority too.
-And by the way, I have a daughter (my first child) on the way!
+And by the way, I had my first born child amidst a pandemic in March of 2020.
+Things are not as we planned, so we've adapted.

 Creative types are not always the ones to let go of things, monetize and scale a business, nor is that what energizes me in particular.
 It's time for me to stop feeling like there is something wrong or I will not grow because of that.
 I can easily name every customer and potential customer I’ve encountered, what we talked about, work on and locate the revenue, milestones, overall satisfaction or understand why it didn't work out.